 The Weaver Network will stitch the people and places of West Yorkshire together.
-Buses, trains, walking, wheeling, cycling and future transport modes will all knit together under one unified name and identity across all customer touchpoints, making it easier to travel across our region.
+Buses, trains, walking, wheeling, cycling and future transport modes will all operate one unified name and identity across all customer touchpoints, making it easier to travel across our region.

-The journey has started.
-We’re bringing buses back under public control, with people’s needs, not profit, at the heart of our decision making.
-We’re also exploring future transport modes in partnership with the people of West Yorkshire.
-And we’re already making improvements to bus, cycle, walking and wheeling infrastructure.
+And the journey has started.
+From spring 2027, we’re bringing buses back under public control, where people’s needs, not profit, will be at the heart of our decision making.
+We’re also already making improvements to bus, cycle, walking and wheeling infrastructure, and looking at future transport modes in partnership with the people of West Yorkshire.

 The Weaver Network will be easy to use, affordable and get you where you need to go, no matter how you choose to travel.